pSlessing/SlessingTextEditingProgram/readme.md

 ### Current Features

-- Line numbers
-- Status bar
-- Command bar
+- Main Loop using commands on the status bar
-- Open file with arg (Soon)
+- Write loop using the command write
+- Open command used to open a command